Sam hiking Mount Washington

 Mount Washington, known as the “most dangerous small mountain in the world,” attracts thousands of visitors each year, and for good reason.
 It’s the highest mountain in New England with views that won’t leave you disappointed.

-Preparation for Hiking the Top of Mount Washington: An Overview
+Hiking Mount Washington: An Overview

 How to Prepare for Hiking the Top of Mount Washington